markmark206/temporal/protobufftest/README.md

 Criteria for evaluation:
-* What makes linters happy? (out of the box) both linters are immediately happy with Option 3
+* What makes linters happy? (out of the box)

+  Bth linters are immediately happy with Option 3

 * What is linter enforcable? (out of the box)

   Option 3, but all options are likely enforcable by crafting linter rules.

 * What is the "official" recommended approach?

   Option 3

 * What is the "commonly used" approach?

   Option 2

 * Simplest to grok by a new dev and outside community / requires the least amount of explanation?

   Option 3

 * What is the most concise in proto?

   Option 1 is probably least typing in .proto

 * What causes the most consistent / cleanest client code?
+-   golang?

-*   golang? option 2 and option 3
+option 2 and option 3

+-   java?

-*   java? no idea.
+no idea.

 # This dev's recommendation